michaelrzg/OpenSesame/README.md

 To Run OpenSesame:
 1. Download the Project and Upload it to an IDE
-2. Ensure you have a JDK Installed on your PC
+2. Ensure you have a recent version of JDK Installed on your PC
 3. Compile and run the main method.